GLaDOS

-GLaDOS received critical acclaim from critics and gamers alike, some of whom called her narcissistic, passive-aggressive, sinister, and witty.
+GLaDOS received critical acclaim from critics and gamers alike, citing her characterization as a variously narcissistic, passive-aggressive, sinister, and witty antagonist.
 IGN considered her one of the greatest video game characters, particularly among those created in the 2000s.
 Universally praised for her contributions to the caliber of Portals narrative, GLaDOS received multiple awards for being the best new game character in 2007 from GameSpy, GamePro, and X-Play.
 A number of publications listed her as one of the all-time greatest video game villains, including IGN and Game Informer, both of which ranked her first.
 She has been the subject of significant critical analysis from both journalists and game developers, who have compared her to other villainous computer systems in fiction, including HAL 9000 from 2001: A Space Odyssey and SHODAN from System Shock, with GLaDOS meeting the former in Lego Dimensions.